jackdewinter/pymarkdown/newdocs/src/plugins/rule_md003.md

 ## ATX style H2
 ```

 > **Explanation**: Both headings use ATX style without closing hashes.
+Since the
-Since the default `consistent` style is used, the first heading establishes `atx` as the expected style, and the second heading conforms to it, so the rule does not trigger.
+> default `consistent` style is used, the first heading establishes `atx` as the
+> expected style, and the second heading conforms to it, so the rule does not trigger.

-If a specific style such as `atx_closed` is specified, then all headings must
-adhere to that style.
-Therefore, the following example would not trigger the
-rule with a style of `atx_closed`:
+Unlike the previous scenario, where the default `consistent` style determined
+`atx` from the first heading, this scenario explicitly configures
+`atx_closed`.
+All headings in the document use closing hashes, so the
+rule does not trigger.

 ```Markdown
 # ATX style H1 #